Flex-Wrap/CafeVestergade/README.md

 The pages were delegated as follows:

 - Home Page: Yulia
-- Boardgames Page:
+- Boardgames Page: Lesy
-- Menu Page:
+- Menu Page: Larissa
-- Navigation Bar:
+- Navigation Bar: Donika
-- Event Page: Aaron
+- Event Page: Hunter

 The solution is coded using solely html, css and javascript.